-Still continue active operations against aphides and other peill Still continue active operations against aphides and other petit to fruit trees, or their ravages will spoil your best hopes for a crop.
-The shoots of Cherry trees infested with the black fir should be dipped in tobacco-water immediately they are detected, to pretent the shoot from curling, which would stop its growth; either pick off with the hand or apply a wash of lime or clear soot-water to Gooseberries and Currants infested with the caterpillar; these in-time, if time permits.
-Pinch back all shoots off the latter, not no wanted for wood; the fruit of Gooseberries, &c., like these of more value, will be considerably improved by summer stopping of the the summer stopping of the value, will be considerably improved by summer stopping of the il young wood-a fact well knewn to those who have paid attention in to this mode of norming which it more who have paid attention it young wood-a fact well knewn to those who have period of the fit to this mode of pruning, which is much better understood of the fit continent than in England, and is perhaps the only department of it gardening in which English gardeners are behind their neighbour, and in many cases this arises more from want of time then know. ledge ; in France, cheap labour helps to carry thisout to the great.
-We est perfection,
+Still continue active operations against aphides and other pests to fruit trees, or their ravages will spoil your best hopes for a crop.
+The shoots of Cherry trees infested with the black fly should be dipped in tobacco-water immediately they are detected, to prevent the shoot from curling, which would stop its growth; either pick the shoot from curing, which would stop its growth; either pick off with the hand or apply a wash of lime or clear soot-water to Gooseberries and Currants infested with the caterpillar; these increase so rapidly that a constant watch must be kept up for some time, if time permits.
+Pinch back all shoots off the latter, not wanted for wood; the fruit of Gooseberries, &c., like these of mor value, will be considerably improved by summer stopping of the young wood-a fact wall by young wood-a fact well knewn to those who have paid attention to this mode of pruning, which is much better understood on the continent than in England, and is perhaps the only department of gardening in which English gardeners are behind their neighbours, and in many cases this called the continue that know. and in many cases this arises more from want of time than know ledge: in France characters are ledge; in France, cheap labour helps to carry this out to the greatest nerfection est perfection.